spritlesoftware/our-website/content/english/bms-fms.md

   title : "**Take control** over your buildings totally!" image : "images/bmsimages/Smart-home-cuate.webp"
+  alt: "Take control over your buildings"
+  bulletpoints:
-  alt: "Take control over your buildings" contents : " Remember how long it took us to keep an eye on all the operations of a building But here we are now with Building Management System.<br/><br/>Our extensive field devices and software help customize your building with all the features a smart building requires.<br/><br/>The tailor made automations can reduce daily consumption, cut back on unintended waste and save cost."
+    - " Remember how long it took us to keep an eye on all the operations of a building But here we are now with Building Management System."
+    - "Our extensive field devices and software help customize your building with all the features a smart building requires."
+    - "The tailor made automations can reduce daily consumption, cut back on unintended waste and save cost."

   button:
     enable: true
     button_label: "Click to get started!"